Dovetail Omni-C

 What we do with your samples

-Once your samples arrive at NGI, we start by performing a reception control QC step in which we make sure the sample meets our requirements.
+Once your samples arrive at NGI, we start by performing a quality control step in which we make sure the sample meets our requirements.

-If the samples pass the reception control, we will inform you and the samples will be queued for library prep.
+If the samples pass the reception control, we will inform you and the samples will be queued for the subsequent steps of the protocol.

 Library preparation